Heya17/Food-Recommendation-System-/README.md

-# Trip Planner MERN Application
+# Food Recommendation System (MERN Stack)

 ## Overview

-Trip Planner is a full-stack web application built with the MERN stack (MongoDB, Express.js, React.js, Node.js) designed to help users plan, organize, and manage their trips effortlessly.
-The app allows users to browse destinations, filter cuisines, save favorite places, and manage trip details in a user-friendly interface.
+This Food Recommendation System is a full-stack web application built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+The app helps users discover personalized food recommendations based on their preferences, browse various cuisines, and explore dishes tailored to their tastes.

-This project also integrates **Firebase** for authentication and real-time database services, enhancing security and scalability.
+The project also integrates Firebase for authentication and real-time updates, making the app secure and interactive.

 ---

 ## Features

-- User authentication and authorization via Firebase Authentication
+- User signup and login with Firebase Authentication
-- Interactive trip planning dashboard
+- Personalized food recommendations based on user preferences
-- Filter options for cuisines and destinations
+- Browse and filter cuisines and dishes
-- Data persistence with MongoDB and Mongoose
+- Save favorite dishes and build custom food plans
-- Responsive UI built with React.js
+- Responsive UI with React.js
-- RESTful API backend powered by Node.js and Express.js
+- RESTful API backend using Node.js and Express.js
+- Data stored and managed with MongoDB and Mongoose

 ---